Roswell P. Flower Memorial Library: Founding

-The Flower Library was not the first library in Watertown.
+The Roswell P. Flower Memorial Library was not the first library in Watertown.
 The Watertown Social Library was created in 1805 and the Watertown Franklin Library stopped functioning in 1834.
 The Young Men's Association had a library collection, but it was lost to a fire in 1849.
 In 1890 Watertown had three libraries.
 These were located in the Watertown High School, St. Joachim's Academy, and the Young Men's Christian Association.
 Around 1890 Watertown citizens began discussing a public library and applied to the Carnegie Corporation for funding.
 Living in New York City at the time, Emma Flower Taylor discovered the citizens' wish for a new library.
 In 1901 she offered to donate the land and fund the building of the library in memory of her father, Roswell P. Flower.
 On April 8, 1901, her proposal was accepted.
 The first cornerstone was laid on July 11, 1903, and the library was completed and formally presented to the public on November 10, 1904.
 The library officially opened on January 4, 1905.
 The cost of the entire project was $250,000.
 The library was considered a triumph for Jefferson County as can be seen from this statement from the dedication, "The Flower Memorial Library is unique in that every embellishment is a record of something of importance to Jefferson County.
 It was a daring thought of the designer to establish such restrictions for artistic inspiration, but the result justifies the idea."
 The library became known as "the most beautiful small library in the United States".
 The library was listed on the National Register of Historic Places on January 10, 1980.
-A new addition was started in March 1975 and completed June 1976.
-In 2007 extensive renovation work was done to both the addition and the original part of the library.